 The Hunter Kelly Newborn Screening Research Program within the IDDB focuses on developing systematic methods to identify additional conditions appropriate for newborn screening; developing and testing innovative interventions and treatments to improve outcomes; educating the provider workforce; developing and implementing appropriate information and communication systems for parents and providers; and sponsoring ongoing programs of research and research training in newborn screening.

-One of the resources created to support investigators in the newborn screening community is the Newborn Screening Translational Research Network , a contract awarded to the American College of Medical Genetics to provide infrastructure for research to advance diagnostics and treatment of newborn screening disorders and conditions that may be amenable to newborn screening in the future.
-Some of the resources developed for the Network include a virtual repository of dried bloodspots to facilitate access to these valuable resources, support for laboratory testing algorithms and decision matrices, and development of databases to allow long-term followup research studies on newborn screening disorders.
+One of the resources created to support investigators in the newborn screening community is the Newborn Screening Translational Research Network , a contract awarded to the American College of Medical Genetics and Genomics to provide infrastructure for research to advance diagnostics and treatment of newborn screening disorders and conditions that may be amenable to newborn screening in the future.
+Some of the resources developed by the Network include a virtual repository of dried bloodspots to facilitate access to these valuable resources by investigators, support for laboratory testing algorithms and decision matrices, and development of databases to allow long-term followup research studies on newborn screening disorders.